M-J-Bauer/Touch-sense-on-any-MCU/README.md

 A full description is provided in the PDF document: "Touch sense for any MCU".

-PS: The "X-mini Test & Demo" program does not include functions to detect touch-pad "on/off transition events", i.e. transitions from 'not touched' to 'touched' (aka "touch-on event") or from 'touched' to 'not touched' (aka "touch-off event").
+_Update, July 2024_...

+An example application including functions to detect touch-pad "strike" and "release" events can be found in the folder "Pro_Micro_touch_sense".
 Reliable, glitch-free detection of such events can be tricky.
-An example application which includes functions to detect touch-pad "strike" and "release" events can be found in the folder "Pro_Micro_touch_sense".
-This application uses a Pro-Micro MCU (ATmega32U4) from Sparkfun.
+The application runs on a 'Pro-Micro' MCU module (ATmega32U4) from Sparkfun.
 The touch-sense service routine has been customized accordingly.

-Beware: the ADC in the AT_32U4 is not 100% compatible with the ATmega328P.
-The AT_32U4 has an extra control/status register ADCSRB holding an extra MUX bit (MUX5).
+Beware: The ADC in the ATmega32U4 is not 100% compatible with the ATmega328P.
+The '32U4 has an extra control/status register ADCSRB holding an extra MUX bit (MUX5).
 A description of the example application can be found on the author's website:

 http://www.mjbauer.biz/MIDI-Rifficator-blog.html